CRM User Manual: Lead Management, Lesson 2: Lead Qualification

 • Qualified

-This gives your team a shared understanding of where each lead stands and helps prevent opportunities from being overlooked.
+This gives your team a shared understanding of where each lead stands and helps prevent opportunities from being overlooked, and can also help identify qualification bottlenecks.

 6. Next Steps: Move Into Takeoff